 “The pandemic is just the tip of the iceberg, in terms virtual care’s potential, and how healthcare can be transformed,” notes Carley Ouellette, RN, who is the research project nursing officer on PVC-RAM.

 This isn’t the first time Carley has worked on a study with PHRI scientists.
-A PhD student at McMaster’s school of Nursing with research interests in digital health solutions, she helped PJ Devereaux and Mike McGillion on their previous study, SMArTVIEW.
+A PhD student at McMaster’s school of Nursing with research interests in digital health solutions, she helped PJ Devereaux and Michael McGillion on their previous study, SMArTVIEW.

 (Carley is shown here, in 2018, with some of the wearable technology used to measure patients’ health remotely in SMArTVIEW).